RWLPedal/music-pcbs/Delay/ReedhaunterDelay/README.md

 The *Reedhaunter Delay* is a PCB based on the Mid-Fi Clarinot, a curious delay/envelope/wah/chorus/fuzz pedal.
 This is a PT2399 delay with a sort of wah effect and a fuzz.
 It's a very unique pedal that can get quite wild and uncontrollable on certain settings.
 The Mid-Fi name seems to be based on the rather pleasant "woody" tone of the pedal, which does sound like a clarinet.

-This layout is named after the [Reedhaunter Parakeet](https://en.wikipedia.org/wiki/Curve-billed_reedhaunter), based on the reference to a clarinet, a reed-based instrument.
+This layout is named after the [Reedhaunter](https://en.wikipedia.org/wiki/Curve-billed_reedhaunter), based on the reference to a clarinet, a reed-based instrument.
 The pedal does also have a slightly ghostly, fractured sound.
 The reedhaunter is a small wren-like marshbird that's in the ovenbird family.

 If you'd like to just get started, you can go ahead and download the [gerber](https://github.com/RWLPedal/music-pcbs/raw/refs/heads/main/Delay/ReedhaunterDelay/ReedhaunterDelay.zip) for fabrication.